hyosung11/Launch-School/Courses/JS109/questions.md

 The shift() method removes the first element from an array and returns that removed element.
 This method changes the length of the array.

 ## Explain why line 7 outputs 'hello' rather than some other String.
-Be precise.
+Be precise

 ```js
 function change(param) {